 Here is the cookie cutters you’ll need!
 They also have the Texas cookie cutter at HEB stores.

 Follow my instructions precisely and you’ll nail this design on your first shot!

-If you make this recipe for Texas Pie, TAG ME on social media!
-I’d love to see. 🙂
+If you make this recipe for Texas Pie, TAG Urban Cowgirl on social media!
+I’d love to see how it turns out. 🙂

 1 box of Pillsbury pie dough (should be 2 circles of dough inside), defrosted

 21 oz. apple and cinnamon pie filling

 1 Texas cookie cutter, 1 star cookie cutter